Why, my soul, are you downcast?

 2. You won’t be depressed when you get to heaven!

 This statement teems with truth.
-Bodily pain, vulnerability to sin, strained relationships, and a proclivity for despondency are all temporary afflictions (Rev. 21:4).
+Bodily pain, vulnerability to sin, strained relationships, and a proclivity for despondency are all temporary afflictions (Revelations 21:4).

-But a depressed state can clog the mental and emotional receptors due to a debilitating sense of despair experienced by the despondent person.
-When he or she is plagued by a high humidity in the heart that smothers motivation for daily tasks, when the person can’t imagine ever laughing again, the comment about heaven can come across as glib or superficial.
+However, a depressed state can clog the despondent person’s mental and emotional receptors due to a debilitating sense of despair.
+When a person is plagued by high humidity in the heart that smothers motivation for daily tasks or when they can’t imagine ever laughing again, the comment about heaven can come across as glib or superficial.

-What the person needs is your physical presence and heartfelt prayers for the Holy Spirit’s comfort.
+A depressed person needs your physical presence and heartfelt prayers for the Holy Spirit’s comfort.

 The close friend who left work to come alongside me on a rough day didn’t quote Bible verses to me.
-He understood that I could probably recite verbatim most verses he might mention.
-Instead, he wept for me, whispered prayers for me, and sat beside me for an extended period of time.
+He understood that I could probably recite most verses he might mention verbatim.
+Instead, he wept for me, whispered prayers for me, and sat beside me for an extended period.

-My friend’s presence was God’s way of saying, “I haven’t forgotten you.
+My friend’s presence was God saying, “I haven’t forgotten you.
 I love you.”

 3. I’ll pray for this evil spirit of depression to leave you.